aosabook/500lines/data-store/chapter.md

 ### Summary

 DBDB is a simple database that makes simple guarantees, and yet things still became complicated in a hurry.
-The foremost technique we used to manage this complexity was implementing a ostensibly mutable object with an immutable data structure.
-We encourage you to consider this technique the next time you find yourself in the middle of a tricky problem that seemingly has more edge-cases than you can keep track of.
+The foremost technique I used to manage this complexity was implementing a ostensibly mutable object with an immutable data structure.
+I encourage you to consider this technique the next time you find yourself in the middle of a tricky problem that seemingly has more edge-cases than you can keep track of.